Quietism (Christian contemplation): Similar concepts

 Apatheia to the Stoics meant "equanimity", the characteristic of the sage.
 The Stoics thought that living virtuously provided freedom from the passions, resulting in apatheia.

 In the Eastern Orthodox Church, an analogous dispute might be located in Hesychasm in which "the supreme aim of life on earth is the contemplation of the uncreated light whereby man is intimately united with God".
-However, according to Bishop Kallistos Ware, "The distinctive tenets of the 17th-century Western quietists is not characteristic of Greek hesychasm."
+However, according to Bishop Kallistos Ware, "The distinctive tenets of the 17th-century Western Quietists are not characteristic of Greek hesychasm."

 In early Christianity, suspicion over forms of mystical teaching may be seen as controversies over Gnosticism in the second and third centuries, and over the Messalian heresy in the fourth and fifth centuries.

 Likewise, the twelfth and thirteenth-century Brethren of the Free Spirit, Beguines and Beghards were all accused of holding beliefs with similarities to those condemned in the Quietist controversy.
 Among the ideas seen as errors and condemned by the Council of Vienne (1311–12) are the propositions that humankind in the present life can attain such a degree of perfection as to become utterly sinless; that the "perfect" have no need to fast or pray, but may freely grant the body whatsoever it craves.

 The Cathars' denial of the need for sacerdotal rites has been perceived as a form of quietism.
 This may be a tacit reference to the Cathars or Albigenses of southern France and Catalonia, and that they are not subject to any human authority or bound by the precepts of the Church.
-Similar assertions of individual autonomy on the part of the Fraticelli led to their condemnation by John XXII in 1317.
-Alternatively, it is likely to be a direct reference to the so-called Beguine, Margaret Porete, burned alive at the stake in Paris in 1310 formally as a relapsed heretic, but also on account of her work "The Mirror of Simple Souls", written, importantly in the French vernacular.
-Margaret is truly unique in her thought, but that the perfected soul becomes free of virtue and of its obligations and of those of the church she states clearly in her work and it is a theme throughout.
+Similar assertions of individual autonomy on the part of the Fraticelli led to their condemnation by Pope John XXII in 1317.
+Alternatively, it is likely to be a direct reference to the so-called Beguine, Margaret Porete, burned alive at the stake in Paris in 1310 formally as a relapsed heretic, but also on account of her work "The Mirror of Simple Souls", written, importantly, in the French vernacular.
+Margaret is truly unique in her thought, but that the perfected soul becomes free of virtue and of its obligations and of those of the church she states clearly in her work, which is a theme throughout.